[HISTORY: Derived from 1988 Codified Ordinances of the Mayor and City Council. Amendments noted where applicable.]

 EROSION AND SEDIMENT CONTROL PLAN

 A plan to minimize the movement of sediment from the land of a property owner.
-This does not require detailed grading plans for individual lots in subdivisions.
+This does not require detailed grading plans for a single lot that is not part of an ongoing subdivision development.

 FLOODPLAIN